AI Summary of Peer-Reviewed Research

 Research area:Operations researchIndustrial and Manufacturing EngineeringUrban and Freight Transport Logistics

-What the researchers tested: The researchers studied a centralized crowd-shipping system in a brick-and-mortar retail setting, where shoppers are offered compensation to deliver time-sensitive online orders.
-They modeled the system with a Markov Decision Process, or MDP, which represents decision-making under uncertainty, and combined Neural Approximate Dynamic Programming (NeurADP) for assignment with a Deep Double Q-Network (DDQN) for pricing.
+The researchers studied a centralized crowd-shipping system in a brick-and-mortar retail setting, where shoppers were offered compensation to deliver time-sensitive online orders.
+They modeled uncertain order arrivals, uncertain crowd-shipper arrivals, and the chance that delivery offers would be accepted using a Markov Decision Process, or MDP, a mathematical framework for decision-making under uncertainty.
+Their solution combined Neural Approximate Dynamic Programming, or NeurADP, for order-to-shopper assignment with a Deep Double Q-Network, or DDQN, for dynamic pricing.

 Key points

-• The paper studies crowd-shipping with in-store customers acting as delivery couriers.
+• The study examined crowd-shipping that uses in-store customers as delivery couriers.

-• The integrated NeurADP + DDQN policy achieved up to 6.7% savings over fixed pricing and about 18% over myopic baselines.
+• The reported savings were up to 6.7% versus NeurADP with fixed pricing and about 18% versus myopic baselines.

-• Flexible delivery delays lowered operational costs by 8%, and multi-destination routing lowered them by 17%.
+• Flexible delivery delays reduced costs by 8%.

 Disclosure